 Are Cockroaches Common in Hawaii?

-Cockroaches will ruin your stationery, letters, cards, clothes, books and other valuables.
-They are also carriers of diseases and maybe the reason you fall ill.
+Cockroaches will ruin your stationery, letters, cards, clothes, books, and other valuables; they are also carriers of diseases and maybe the reason you fall ill.

-You must look for the following signs- roach skins (seen near their shelters, as nymphs shed skin), roach feces (cylindrical, tiny with brown or black color), unusual odor (disturbing and pungent) and smear marks (brownish red marks on the walls, floors, etc.)
+You must look for the following signs- roach skins (seen near their shelters, as nymphs shed skin), roach feces (cylindrical, tiny with brown or black color), unusual odor (disturbing and pungent), and smear marks (brownish-red spots on the walls, floors, etc.)

 Different Types of Cockroaches in Hawaii